SimpleNiQue/SimpleNiQue/README.md

 Hi 👋 My name is Wisdom Emmanuel
 ================================
-Software Developer || Life-long Learner
+Software Engineer || Life-long Learner
 --------------------------------------

 A Solution-oriented, multi-talented Software Developer with a problem-solving mindset and an ever-learning drive.